Detailed course offerings (Time Schedule) are available for

 A broad survey of primary sources in medicine, law, philosophy, religious ritual, myth, history, and ethnography, informed by perspectives from literature, art, and archaeology.
 Provides students the tools to analyze the social roles of women in ancient Greece and Rome.

-CLAS 328 Sex, Gender, and Representation in Greek and Roman Literature (3) I&S/VLPA Hinds, Stroup
+CLAS 328 Sex, Gender, and Representation in Greek and Roman Literature (3) VLPA/I&S, DIV Hinds, Stroup

 Affirmation and inversion of gender roles in Greek and Roman literature, myths of male and female heroism; marginalization of female consciousness; interaction of gender, status, and sexual preference in love poetry.
 Readings from epic, drama, historiography, romance, and lyric.